ResoNight/GoldenWalnutFramework/README.md

     "Height": 2
 }
 ```
 This defines the area where the Parrots start their picking animation.
-Often times, this area will be the same like your [DestroyArea](#destroyareas) or [ToArea](#toarea) field, but you can place it wherever you want.
+Often times, this area will be the same like your [DestroyArea](#destroyareas) or [ToArea](#fromfile-fromarea-toarea) field, but you can place it wherever you want.
 As of now, this animation is not the most dynamic one and the amount of flying Parrots is set.
 So if you have a huge area that you override or destroy, you might want to test a bit, where the area looks the best.

 ## StoneAnimation
 If you set `"StoneAnimation": true`, an alternative animation will play.
 Normally, when you complete a ParrotUpgradePerch, you hear this wooden, building kind of sound and you see planks flying around.
 If you set this to true, you trigger an actually unused animation by the game in that you rather see stone particles and the sound when you hit something with a pickaxe, as well as an explosion sound at the end.
 So especially if you want to for example open up a way into a cave or something, this would be a good usage.
 (Very small side note, no one should ever need this, but I do alter the name of the PUP for that reason.
 So please never do anything with the actual name of a PUP, just use its ID/Its MailFlag.
-If you definitely need the name, you can ask me on the SV Discord server (name is @ResoNight), how the name thingy works).
+If you definitely need the name, you can ask me on the SV Discord server, how the name thingy works).

 ## DestroyAreas
 Example: